calcuis/rjj/README.md

 rjj -h
 ```
 #### convertor
-convert json to csv; select a json file in the current directory, then give a name to the output file (don't need the extension)
+convert json to csv; select a json file in the current directory, the converted csv file will be saved with the same name
 ```
 rjj c
 ```
 #### detector
-detect the co-existing record(s) between two csv files; select two csv files to execute the detection process, then assign a name for the output file; co-existing record(s) will be indicated in a newly created column `Coexist`
+detect the co-existing record(s) between two csv files; select two csv files to execute the detection process, then give a name (don't need the extension) for the output file; co-existing record(s) will be indicated in a newly created column `Coexist`
 ```
 rjj d
 ```